nezlobnaya/freehold_be/README.md

+## Getting Started

+To allow better cross-platform development we are using Docker to handle the development environment PostgreSQL database.
+You will need to [install Docker](https://hub.docker.com/?overlay=onboarding) on your system.

+You will need to make an account on Docker (it's free).
+Then you will need to make sure that Docker desktop is running when you are working on the project.

+Now you're ready to get started.

+1. `git clone REPO`
+2. `npm install`
+3. `docker-compose up`
+4. In a separate terminal run `npm run res`, which will run any migrations and seeds for the development environment.

+To stop the `docker-compose` instance, press `CTRL-C` once OR in a seperate window run `docker-comopse down` to gracefully shut down.

+You will need to run the migrations and seeds every time that the Docker instance is started and stopped.

+## Accessing PostgreSQL from the CLI

+With the container running, you can simply run `npm run psql` and have access to the PostgreSQL CLI.
+This can be useful when debugging.

+---

 🚫 Note: All lines that start with 🚫 are instructions and should be deleted before this is posted to your portfolio.
 This is intended to be a guideline.
 Feel free to add your own flare to it.

 🚫 The numbers 1️⃣ through 3️⃣ next to each item represent the week that part of the docs needs to be comepleted by.
 Make sure to delete the numbers by the end of Labs.